 Finally, if you’ve had a hard time taking your photos from your computer to print, challenge yourself to choose five images each quarter that you absolutely love.
 You can display your favorites on your blog at the end of the quarter, or organize them on your hard drive.
 Either way, at the end of the year, pull up these favorites and build a calendar with them that you can enjoy the following year.
 Grandparents especially love this challenge because they tend to be on the receiving end of these calendars.

-With all that said, choose a project and have fun with it.
+With all that said, choose some photography projects from these creative photography ideas and have fun with it.
 This year is going to be amazing!